 We tend to become more dependent on alcohol or other substances to control our pain.
 All these with the passage of time, can lead to sleep deprivation, depression due to social isolation and can affect our relationship at home and work

-Chronic backpain has close relationship with the depression anxiety and other psychological conditions.
-Therefore there is no single treatment that will cure chronic backpain.
-It requires a combination of techniques with medications, psychological counselling, physical therapy, relaxation techniques and cognitive behavioural therapy.
+Chronic back pain has close relationship with the depression, anxiety and other psychological conditions.
+Therefore there is no single treatment that will cure chronic back pain.

 How exactly does chronic low back pain develop?

 These are the factors in the development of Chronic pain